A reader asks:

 Thanks so much for the help!!!

 Hello Drew.
 Thank you for leaving a reply.
-Since you’ve tried a variety of running shoes, Brooks PureCadence 4 could easily be your best road shoe right now.
-This running shoe is lightweight, flexible, and has a comfortable custom cushioning that’s ideal for medium to high arches.
+Since you’ve tried various running shoes, Brooks PureCadence 4 could easily be your best road shoe right now.
+This running shoe is lightweight, flexible, and has a comfortable custom cushioning ideal for medium to high arches.
 The trail running shoe that has the same design as PureCadence 4 is PureGrit 4.
-This trail shoe has the same 4mm drop which your heel seems to like (and we guess you’re a midfoot striker, too).
-Other trail shoe worth trying are Saucony Peregrine 5 and Saucony Kinvara TR2.
-We believe that the trail is a softer surface so you’ll have a better performance there and should worry less of your injuries.
-We hope that your healing process will be complete and you’ll have full recovery before your first ultra mountain training in March.
+This trail shoe has the same 4mm drop, which your heel seems to like (and we guess you’re a midfoot striker, too).
+Other trail shoes worth trying are Saucony Peregrine 5 and Saucony Kinvara TR2.
+We believe that the trail is a softer surface, so you’ll have a better performance there and should worry less about your injuries.
+We hope that your healing process will be complete, and you’ll have full recovery before your first ultra mountain training in March.

 The road shoes to try are Brooks PureFlow 4, Brooks PureConnect 4, Saucony Kinvara 5, and Saucony Cortana 4.
 These running shoes have 4mm drop, and they’re also comfortable.
 If you want to explore the 8mm drop, try Saucony Ignition 5, a top running shoe that can counter supination.